The Lesbos region (currently the regional unit of Lesvos) consists of the islands of Lesbos, Lemnos and Agios Efstratios.

 The most important churches are the cathedral St. Athanasios (16th or 17th century) with a Gothic style steeple, the St. Therapon church (there is an interesting Byzantine Museum, in the courtyard of the church), St. Symeon church and several others.

 It is worth visiting the prominent castle which was built by the Genoese on an older Byzantine one (6th century).
-In the northwestern hill of the city there are ruins of a Hellenistic theater (300-100 BC) with an excellent architectural construction.
+In the northwestern hill of the city, there are ruins of a Hellenistic theater (300-100 BC) with excellent architectural construction.

 Not far away is the museum of Elefteriadis-Teriant which contains rare publications and reproductions of Picasso and other outstanding painters of the 20th century.

-At Agia Marina (5 km), you can find the homonymous church which has a very impressive iconostatis.
+At Agia Marina (5 km), you can find the homonymous church which has a very impressive iconostasis.
 Continuing on the coastal road you’ll reach Neapoli with its beautiful beach.
 Here you can find tavernas, pubs, rooms for rent and hotels.
-Just beyond the airport is Kratigo, with a sparkling beach, heavy vegetation and many villas.
-The coastal road continues towards the scenic villages of Haramida, Aghios Ermogenis and Loutra.
+Just beyond the airport is Kratigo, with a sparkling beach, heavy vegetation, and many villas.
+The coastal road continues towards the scenic villages of Haramida, Aghios Ermogenis, and Loutra.
 Not far is Skala Louton with its many fish tavernas.

 Pigi (19km), is a village surrounded by olive groves and is known for its festival.
 Mistegna (16km), is known for its crystal clear beach and entertainment facilities.
 Skala Valtzikiou (24km), has an outstanding beach and many tavernas.
 Progressing north (36 km) the road leads to Mantamados village with its ruins of a medieval castle.
 The village is also known for its miraculous church of Taxiarhi, built in 1700.
 There was a monastery in the past where the Saracens massacred all the monks except one, who with his own blood painted the miraculous icon.
-Local craftsmen make the famous “koumaria” – earthenware jugs keeping water cool.
 Klio (42km), has the church of Agia Triada with a beautifully carved iconostasis. there is a fine sandy beach at nearby called Tsonia.

 Sikaminia (46km) is on the northern side of the Lepetimnos mountain.
 It is the home-town of Stratis Mirivilis (famous Greek writer) and nearby is the small church of Panagia Gorgona.
 It is a marvelous tourist area where one can find plenty of rooms for rent, as well as a number of tavernas and the picturesque small port of Skala Sycaminia (49km).
 Pelopi (47km), is a small village with cool spring water and plenty of vegetation.
 It is become known of late because it is where US politician Michael Doukakis’ relatives reside.
 Stipsi (53km), is a small farming village and at nearby Kastelli there are the ruins of a medieval castle.